"What do you do when your hands are

 A closer look at the legs of the cot answered his question.
 The paint had been blasted off of them, and though the iron was rusted he could still see the clumpy drops and streams where the metal had melted and fused to the floor in extreme heat.
 The cot hadn't been moved because it couldn't be moved, not without tearing up the floor itself.

 He stood back up from his examination.
 He touched the edge of the infant bed hesitantly — it was cold beneath his hands, unpleasantly rough and corroded.
-The empty space where he had once rested within the cot was full of still water.
+The empty space within where he had once rested was full of still water.
 He stared at his reflection, an odd mirror of the past where he was once again in the cot.
 A mirror, liquid and somehow not at the same time, a pool of everything that had gone wrong and still could.
-He had the vague, horrified sensation that some part of him lay drowned there, beneath the mirror, scratching against the other side… That, maybe, if he reached into the water, a tiny hand might grip one of his fingers…
+He had the vague, horrified sensation that some part of him lay drowned there, beneath the mirror, scratching against the other side… That, perhaps, if he reached into the water, a tiny hand might grip one of his fingers…

 Ginny's footsteps crunched over the nearby refuse.
 "How did you survive this?" she said wonderingly.